Key takeaways:

 IL-17A is made by many cells in our immune system.
 In most cases, it’s involved in our immune system’s normal response to fighting germs.
 But in PsA, it’s thought to be too active.
 This can lead to inflammation that damages your joints.

-If you have PsA and moderate to severe plaque psoriasis, you’ll start the medication a little differently.
+If you have PsA and moderate-to-severe plaque psoriasis, you’ll start the medication a little differently.
 You’ll still initially get two back-to-back 80 mg injections.
 But then you’ll likely receive one 80 mg injection every 2 weeks for 3 months (12 weeks).
 After 3 months, the frequency should drop down to one 80 mg injection every 4 weeks.

-Most of what we know about Taltz’s effectiveness for PsA comes from two clinical trials.
+Much of what we know about Taltz’s effectiveness for PsA comes from two clinical trials.
 They’re called SPIRIT-P1 and SPIRIT-P2.

 Pain and swelling where Taltz was injected